Gforky/Face-the-Internet/README.md

 Clone this repository and follow these steps:

+* Install node on your machine
-* Install Image Magick to your machine, you can use Homebrew to do this: `brew install imagemagick`
+* Install Image Magick to your machine, you can use Homebrew to do this: `$ brew install imagemagick`
 * From the command line run: `$ npm install`
-* From the command line run: `$ bower install`
+* From the command line run: `$ npm start`
+* From a web browser navigate to: `localhost:3000`

 ## Technologies